The CAPLA Futures Council is a multi-perspective advisory body to the CAPLA dean.

 Richard R. Johnson

 Richard R. Johnson received a BS in Civil Engineering from Rice University and a Master's in Urban and Environmental Planning from the University of Virginia.
-He currently serves as the executive director of the Administrative Center for Sustainability and Energy Management for Rice University, where he leads Rice’s sustainability program and oversees a team whose work spans aligning university goals with the United Nation’s Sustainable Development Goals; energy and water conservation, procurement, and analytics; utility planning and visioning; design and specification review; zero waste initiatives; green building; climate action planning; campus engagement; and so much more.
-Richard co-directs Rice’s Environmental Studies program and holds appointments as a professor in the practice of environmental studies in sociology and as an adjunct lecturer in civil and environmental engineering.
-He has taught over 20 classes at Rice, and frequently partners with faculty across the university to support their courses, often using the campus as a living lab for learning about sustainability and enacting change.
+He currently serves as he senior executive director for Rice University’s Office of Sustainability, where he leads Rice’s sustainability program and oversees a team whose work spans aligning university goals with the United Nation’s Sustainable Development Goals; energy and water conservation, procurement, and analytics; utility planning and visioning; design and specification review; zero waste initiatives; green building; climate action planning; campus engagement; and so much more.
+Richard co-directs Rice’s Environmental Studies program and holds appointments as a professor in the practice of environmental studies in sociology and as formerly as an adjunct lecturer in civil and environmental engineering.
+He has taught over 25 classes at Rice, and frequently partners with faculty across the university to support their courses, often using the campus as a living lab for learning about sustainability and enacting change.

 He co-chairs the Texas Regional Alliance for Campus Sustainability and is the former president of the board of the Houston Farmers' Market.
 Richard is a husband, father, foodie and traveler, and has served as a volunteer public radio deejay for nearly 30 years.

 Brian Olasov has more than three decades of strategic business and capital market experience and also an extensive background on real estate capital markets, troubled mortgage loans and banking challenges.
 He works closely with Carlton Fields clients and attorneys providing financial due diligence on distressed mortgage loans, portfolios and institutions including credit restructuring, valuation, bulk sales and securitization.
 He provides analytical litigation support to the firm by developing damage estimates and financial implications of legal theories.
 Brian also provides expert witness testimony to other law firms in disputes involving residential and commercial mortgage-backed securities (MBS), mortgage loan servicing and mortgage loan origination.
 Brian has testified before the Congressional Oversight Panel for the Troubled Asset Relief Program (TARP) on MBS and banks’ impact on real estate markets.